jmarcelos/mathspace/README.md

  - retrieve the optimal route, the most cheaper route to achive the destiny
  - the robot can calculate the cheapest route from any to points in the map

-Naive, Optimal - these are the algorithm implementations for the robot, which is based on the Strategy Pattern to hide the complexity from the "user"
+Naive, Optimal - these are the algorithm implementations for the robot, which hides the complexity from the "robot"

 ### Instalation
 To run the code you only needs Python 2 or 3.